hamburgerghini1/PS3-decrypt-script/README.md

 This script uses the older version that is made with C, the rust fork is not supported since it has different syntax

-For now script is only for my own use and works only on windows and you have to manually change the paths for isos and ps3dec.
+You have to manually change the paths for isos and ps3dec.

 Keys.txt is useless